bpmn-os/bpmnos-engine/docs/md/main.md

 ## Installation

-@todo Describe installation
+@todo Describe how to install the framework.

 ## Getting started

-@todo Describe example project for getting started
+@todo Describe example project for getting started.

 ## License